-Walk down Duval Street towards what the locals call the Pink Triangle.
+Walk down Duval Street toward what the locals call the Pink Triangle.
 Rainbow flags are easy to spot on Duval.
 Many of the establishments in Key West are gay-owned or gay-friendly, and they let you know it.

 If you’re in the mood for a fun night outing, check out the nightly drag show at a nightclub called Aqua.
 The crowd at Aqua is mixed, not just gay men and lesbian women, but straight singles and couples also.
 Patrons vary in age from young adults to retirement-age folks.
 The drag show is astounding.
-The performers do more than sing and dance – they delighted the crowd with outrageous and comedic numbers.
+The performers do more than sing and dance – they delight the crowd with outrageous and comedic numbers.

-Some other places to visit for great entertainment are 801 Bourbon Street, which also has nightly drag shows at 9 and 11, and Bourbon Street Pub, which has sexy male dancers.
+Some other places to visit for great entertainment are 801 Bourbon Bar, which also has nightly drag shows at 9 and 11, and Bourbon Street Pub, which has sexy male dancers.
 Both are popular spots on the gay Key West circuit.